EvanLauer/OSEC-CCDC-Tryouts/Windows/Readme.md

 ## 🚀 Deployment Guide

 ### 1. Import the VM
-Import the provided `.qmdk` file into your hypervisor.
+Import the provided `.vma.zst` file into your hypervisor.
 * **Credentials:** `Administrator` / `Password123`

 ### 2. Configure the Beacon (Optional)